Spiny dogfish: Commercial use

 Spiny dogfish are sold as food in Europe, the United States, Canada, New Zealand, Venezuela and Chile.
 The meat is primarily eaten in England, France, Italy, the Benelux countries, Germany, and as an unwitting houndshark in Greece.
 The fins and tails are processed into fin needles for cheaper versions of shark fin soup in Chinese cuisine.
 In England, dogfish are bought in fish and chip shops as "huss", and previously as "rock salmon" until the term was outlawed.
+Commercial harvests were banned in the UK from 2010 until 2023.
 In France, they are sold as "small salmon" (saumonette) and in Belgium and Germany as "sea eel" (zeepaling and Seeaal, respectively).
 In Greece, all small dogfish are commercially called galéos, after the critically endangered Galeorhinus galeus that produces a seasonal dish; other small sharks such as the spiny dogfish substitute it.

 Spiny dogfish bodies are ground into fertilizer, liver oil and pet food.
 Because of their availability, cartilaginous skulls and small sizes, they are popular vertebrate dissection specimens in high schools and universities.

 Reported catches varied between 31,700 tonnes in 2000 and 13,800 tonnes in 2008.
 Bottom trawlers and sink gillnets are the primary tools.
 In Mid-Atlantic and Southern New England fisheries, they are often caught with larger groundfish, classified as bycatch, and discarded.
 Recreational fishing accounts for an insignificant portion of the spiny dogfish catch.

 The Cape Cod Commercial Fishermen's Alliance promotes sustainable use of the dogfish in restaurants and fish markets in the Cape Cod area of Massachusetts, as of 2017, paid for by the National Oceanographic and Atmospheric Administration.
 It aims to persuade diners to buy less-popular fish.